Religion in Canada: Before 1800s

+Before the arrival of Europeans, the Indigenous peoples followed a wide array of mostly animistic religions and spirituality; "including the presence of creation stories, the role of tricksters or of supernatural beings in folklore and the importance of sacred organizations".
+Common concept is the supernatural world of deities, spirits and wonders, such as the Algonquian manitou.

-Before the arrival of Europeans, the First Nations followed a wide array of mostly animistic religions and spirituality.
-The first Europeans to settle in great numbers in Canada were French Latin Rite Roman Catholics, including a large number of Jesuits who established several missions in North America.
-They were dedicated to converting the Natives; an effort that eventually proved successful.
+The first Europeans to settle in great numbers in Canada were French Catholics, including a large number of Jesuits who established several missions in North America.
+They were dedicated to converting the Indigenous peoples; an effort that eventually proved successful.

 The first large Protestant communities were formed in the Maritimes after they were conquered by the British.
-Unable to convince enough British immigrants to go to the region, the government decided to import continental Protestants from Germany and Switzerland to populate the region and counterbalance the Roman Catholic Acadians.
+Unable to convince enough British immigrants to go to the region, the government decided to import continental Protestants from Germany and Switzerland to populate the region and counterbalance the Catholic Acadians.
 This group was known as the Foreign Protestants.
 This effort proved successful and today the South Shore region of Nova Scotia is still largely Lutheran.
 After the Expulsion of the Acadians beginning in 1755 a large number of New England Planters settled on the vacated lands bringing with them their Congregationalist belief.
 During the 1770s, guided by Henry Alline, the New Light movement of the Great Awakening swept through the Atlantic region converting many of the Congregationalists to the new theology.
 After Alline's death many of these Newlights eventually became Baptists, thus making Maritime Canada the heartland of the Baptist movement in Canada.

-The Quebec Act of 1774 acknowledged the rights of the Roman Catholic Church throughout Lower Canada in order to keep the French Canadians loyal to Britannic Crown.
-Roman Catholicism is still the main religion of French Canadians today.
+The Quebec Act of 1774 acknowledged the rights of the Catholic Church throughout Lower Canada in order to keep the French Canadians loyal to Britannic Crown.
+Catholicism is still the main religion of French Canadians today.

 The American Revolution beginning in 1765 brought a large influx of Protestants to Canada when United Empire Loyalists, fleeing the rebellious United States, moved in large numbers to Upper Canada and the Maritimes.
-They comprised a mix of Christian groups with a large number of Anglicans, but also many Presbyterians and Methodists.